Othkkartho/Othkkartho.github.io/_posts/2022-09-26-inflearn_spring_security_learn_5.markdown

 # if not specified, .name will be used from _data/owner/[language].yml
 author: Othkkartho's Workshop
 # multiple category is not supported
-category: 인프런 스프링 시큐리티 강의 정리
+category: Summary of Infron Spring Security Lectures
 # multiple tag entries are possible
 tags: [Spring, inflearn, spring security learn]
 # thumbnail image for post